Article By: Kira Schlechter ‡ Edited By: Leanne Ridgeway

 The final track, the instrumental “Ministrium (Shadow Key)” is the perfect reprise to the musical, what’s played as the crowd files out, or the music played as the credits roll on the screen.

-While Kamelot is always beautiful to listen to, and still is on “The Shadow Theory,” it can be a tad remote and hard to connect to, as it still is on “The Shadow Theory.”
+While Kamelot is always beautiful to listen to, it can be a tad remote and hard to connect to, and it still is on ‘The Shadow Theory.’
 That’s not necessarily a criticism, but it’s something you have to accept in order to appreciate them.